VikasCENG/CENG319A2/README.md

 - public boolean onQueryTextChange(String text)
 - public int getImeOptions()
 - public int getInputType()
-- public CharSequence getQuery()
+- public CharSequence getQuery(): get the current query that is entered from the user in the SearchView, which is of string value
-- public CharSequence getQueryHint()
+- public CharSequence getQueryHint(): dislays a hint for possible desired results the user may be wanting to search for
 - public CursorAdapter getSuggestionsAdapter()
 - public boolean isIconified()
 - public boolean setIconifiedByDefault(true): this is when the searchbar is used as a ActionBar, to view as a action view.
 It provides the option of collapsing/expanding the view by changing the boolean value of this method to (true), and vice-versa for a fixed view of the searchview at all times.